Obsidian-ig/YouAreAnIdiotRemade/README.md

 # You Are An Idiot Remade
 The remake of the You are an idiot prankware.
 This is NOT an exact remake.
-I have added my own features too it.
+I have added my own features to it.
 It was made in c# using windows forms.

 # How to run
 In order to run this you need to have dotnet framework version 4.7.2 or higher,